permutationlock/simple_android_egl_app/README.md

 Android applicaiton from the command line, but it is still somewhat complicated.
-Having gone through the work of [getting my GLFW applications to compile for Android][2], I thought I would write out a minimal example that uses `dlopen` to load `libEGL.so`, creates an OpenGL ES 2.0 context, and draws a full color screen.
+Having gone through the work of [getting my GLFW applications to compile for Android][2], I thought I would write out a minimal example that uses `dlopen` to load `libEGL.so`, creates an OpenGL ES 2.0 context, and draws colors to the screen.
 The example also shows how to properly handle suspend and resume as Android applications must relinquish EGL contexts while suspended[^1].